qwwwest/MemPadX-Windows/README.md

 The "X" in **MemPadX** stands for cross-platform.

-The version here, is the Python project exported to Windows, just in case you'd rather use it without installing Python.
+The version here, is the Python project exported to Windows with PyInstaller, just in case you'd rather use it without installing Python.

 ## Features